vvonder/redis_plugin/README.md

 This is a collectd (<http://collectd.org/>) plugin which runs under the Python plugin (<https://collectd.org/wiki/index.php/Plugin:Python>) to collect metrics from redis (<http://redis.io/>).

+This modifiy version from (<https://github.com/zerthimon/redis_plugin>) plugin include some new features:
+* Socket timeout support for each instants.
+* Interval options for each instants.
+* Parallel running readers for multiple instants.

 Requirements:
 ------------